Skip to content

 Fides uses Celery (opens in a new tab) for asynchronous task management.

-To simplify deployments and remove the need for two different toml configuration files, it is possible to configure celery via the Fides configuration file.
+Also, to simplify deployments and remove the need for two different toml configuration files, it is possible to configure celery via the Fides configuration file.
 Any valid configuration key/value pair for celery can instead be added to the Fides toml configuration file and will automatically be passed through to the celery deployment.
 Note that Fides will not validate any of these key/value pairs.
 See the above configuration file reference for an example of using celery configuration pass-through.

 For a full list of possible variable overrides, see the Celery configuration (opens in a new tab) documentation.